About UTRA

 V. DUTIES OF OFFICERS

 President – presides at all business meetings of the members and the Executive Committee and will have general supervision of the affairs of the Association.
-The President will appoint all chairs and vice chairs of standing committees and chairs of ad-hoc committees, subject to the approval of the Executive Committee.
+The President will appoint all chairs and vice chairs of any standing committees and chairs of ad-hoc committees as appropriate, subject to the approval of the Executive Committee.

-Vice President – will act on behalf of the President as required by absence, serve as designated liaison with WorldatWork and its local networks and have such other duties as determined by the President.
+Vice President – will act on behalf of the President as required by absence and have such other duties as determined by the President.

 Secretary – will prepare a record of the proceedings of all meetings of the Executive Committee and any other business meeting of the Association.
 The Secretary will have other duties as determined by the President.